All Episodes

 They're having doubts about choosing North Carolina as the site of the Democrat Convention.

-Headline is on second thought, maybe North Carolina was a mistake.
+Headline is, on second thought, maybe North Carolina was a mistake.

-Now you, as regular listeners here, are on the cutting edge.
+Now, you, as regular listeners here, are on the cutting edge.

 You have known for about a month now of the problems facing Obama and the Democrats in North Carolina.

-Not just the Edwards and the other sex scandal, but you got the governor there, Dumplins, who's uh not running for re-election.
+Not just the Edwards and the other sex scandal, but you got the governor there, Dumplins, who's not running for re-election.

-Uh they're in heap big trouble, the Democrats are, and they chose North Carolina because they need it.
+And they chose North Carolina because they need it.

 And four years ago, who would have ever thought?

-Rothenburg claims uh that it's not likely.
+Rothenberg claims that it's not likely.

 If National Democrat strategists chose Charlotte, North Carolina for the party's national convention because they like the facilities, the hotel accommodations, or the weather in early September, then I guess I can't yet quibble with the choice.

-But if David Axelrod and the president's other political advisors picked North Carolina to make some broader political point than they goofed.
+But if David Axelrod and the president's other political advisors picked North Carolina to make some broader political point than they goofed, simply put, North Carolina looks like a mess for Democrats.

 Stuart Rothenberg, who doesn't want things to look like a mess for the Democrats.

-North Carolina looks like a so if they chose it for political reasons, they botched it.
+So if they chose it for political reasons, they botched it.

 Okay, I no longer have MSNBC on one of my two TV monitors here.

-What I have up there is the Fox Business Channel or a soap opera, and Fox News on the bottom, but I've taken MSNBC off.
+What I have up there is the Fox Business Channel or a soap opera and Fox News on the bottom.

 I refuse.